 Causes for Sciatica

 It’s essential to properly diagnose the presence of sciatica and determine the source of the pain and other symptoms.
-Sciatica caused by a common back complication, such as a spinal misalignment, may require a combination of treatments to relieve an individual’s symptoms as well as treat the underlying cause of the sciatica.
-Dr. N. Somasekhar Reddy, senior consultant orthopedic surgeon stated, “In 80 percent of the cases where people treat their sciatica on time, it is found that these simple methods can help them get better with time.”
+Sciatica caused by a common back complication, such as a spinal misalignment, may require a combination of treatments to relieve an individual’s symptoms as well as treat the underlying cause of sciatica.
+Dr. N. Somasekhar Reddy, a senior consultant orthopedic surgeon, stated, “In 80 percent of the cases where people treat their sciatica on time, it is found that these simple methods can help them get better with time.”

 Symptoms of Sciatica

-Sciatica is characterized by a sharp pain along with numbness on the leg.
+Sciatica is characterized by a sharp pain along with numbness in the leg.
 The affected leg may also feel weak and appear thinner than the other leg.
 Additionally, many individuals experience a mild tingling, dull ache, or burning sensation that can also be felt on the back of the calf or on the sole of the foot.
-The pain and discomfort usually worsens when one lies down and can often make getting enough rest difficult.
+The pain and discomfort usually worsen when one lies down and can often make getting enough rest difficult.
 Occasionally, redness and swelling may appear on the back.
 An episode of back pain that has lasted continuously for more than four weeks could suggest the presence of sciatica.

 Home Remedies for Sciatica

 Back pain is a common symptom affecting a wide range of individuals.
-Various factors can cause back complications but when a person’s lower back pain begins to radiate down into the back of the legs, it could be another issue.
+Various factors can cause back complications, but when a person’s lower back pain begins to radiate down into the back of the legs, it could be another issue.
 Approximately 5 to 10 percent of individuals experience low back pain due to sciatica.
 Characterized as a group of symptoms rather than a single condition, sciatica can often make an individual’s lifestyle more difficult than a simple low back problem.

 When the constant symptoms of low back pain are attributed to sciatica, the radiating pain and discomfort can greatly restrict an individual’s everyday lifestyle, altering their daily activities.
-After identifying the collection of symptoms associated with sciatica, it’s important for the individual’s to seek a professional medical diagnosis to determine the source of their symptoms.
+After identifying the collection of symptoms associated with sciatica, it’s important for individuals to seek a professional medical diagnosis to determine the source of their symptoms.
 Once diagnosed, following treatment with a qualified healthcare specialist can help them recover from their symptoms and improve their overall health and wellness.